An Official Website of the Commonwealth of Kentucky

 View more information regarding hunter orange.

-A person may take no more than one (1) deer with visible antlers (excluding button bucks) in Kentucky on private land.
+A person may take no more than one (1) deer with visible antlers (excluding button bucks) in Kentucky on private land, regardless of the zone or method.

 On some public hunting areas, including Reelfoot National Wildlife Refuge, Fort Campbell and Fort Knox Military Reservations and Blue Grass Army Depot, a bonus antlered deer may be taken, as determined by the governing agency for each area.

-In summary, hunters may take a total of four deer statewide, except in Zone 1, where hunters may take an unlimited number of antlerless deer using Additional Deer Permits.
+In Zone 1 counties, a hunter may take an unlimited number of antlerless deer using the Statewide Deer Permit and Additional Deer Permits.

-In Zone 3, a hunter may take no more than two (2) deer with a firearm.
+In Zone 2, a hunter may harvest no more than four deer.

 After you’ve harvested a deer, you’ll need to record the information on your harvest log and report it to the Kentucky Department of Fish and Wildlife Resources through our Telecheck system.